Google

 But there are also outliers located far away from the major centers of activity-the engravings in the cave of Gouy near Rouen, for example, almost at the present shores of the English Channel.
 Three crude engravings on bone were recovered from cave entrances at Creswell Crags in the Derbyshire county of central England, dating perhaps as far back as 13 000 BC.
 There is no reason why cave artists should not have left paintings there or elsewhere in England, although no such traces have been found.
 Perhaps the sharper climate of the north has obliterated ancient cave walls through the natural forces of erosion more effectively than farther south.

-In some regions of Europe where caves were absent - such as Moravia and the Ukraine - rich traditions of engraving and sculpting in bone and ivory flourished.
+In some regions of Europe where caves were absent - such as Moravia and Ukraine - rich traditions of engraving and sculpting in bone and ivory flourished.
 A detailed knowledge of these carving traditions is just beginning to be acquired by scholars in the west.
 And there are surprises in store for those interested in such regions: for example, the isolated painted cave discovered at Kapova in the Ural Mountains is, so far, the only one of its kind in the whole of eastern Europe.
 A number of animals painted in red ochre were identified in the Kapova cave, although the style is quite different from those of the west.

 Photo and text: 'Secrets of the Ice Age' by E. Hadingham